eugenia1984/english/glossary.md

 - **Let's get started** is a phrase used to initiate an activity, meeting, or session.
 It signals that it's time to begin the planned activities.
 For example, at the start of a meeting, someone might say, Let's get started with the first topic.

+- **Let's see**: is often used when making tentative plans or expressing a willingness to explore options.

 - **lock**: refers to securing something, usually a door or a container, so that it cannot be opened without the correct key or combination.
 For example, you might lock your house when you leave to keep it safe.

 - **look who's here**: is often used when you notice someone arriving or entering a place, especially when it's unexpected or a pleasant surprise.